Garlic Head

 5. Once garlic is lightly browned and fragrant, remove cast iron skillet from heat and stir in the remaining 2 TBS olive oil, remaining raw garlic, red pepper flakes, parsley, and lemon juice.
 Pour this mixture on top of cooked pasta.
 Stir to coat and add reserved pasta water to create more of a “sauce” as needed.
 Serve while hot, sprinkling with cashew parmesan.

 As you may see in these photos, I added some roasted vegetables to the top of the spaghetti just because I had a few to use up.
 Feel free to do the same once your pasta is made!
 To roast delicata squash, slice in half and scrape out seeds and stringy flesh.
-Slice into thin half moon shapes and add to a lined baking sheet with a few TBS olive oil, 1 tsp salt, and a bit of pepper.
+Slice into thin half moon shapes and add to a lined baking sheet with a few TBS olive oil, 1 teaspoon salt, and a bit of pepper.
 Roast at 400 degrees F for about 20 minutes, until soft.

 fork with a twirl of vegan garlic spaghetti resting on a plate